stevebrownlee/world-of-ilyr/README.md

-# The Sixth Wood - Marketing Website
+# The Secret Harmony - Marketing Website

-A beautiful, responsive marketing website for "The Sixth Wood" fantasy novel and its companion short stories, built with Astro and Tailwind CSS.
+A beautiful, responsive marketing website for "The Secret Harmony" fantasy novel and its companion short stories, built with Astro and Tailwind CSS.

 ## Features